Union Square Theatre

 Union Square Theatre was the name of two different theatres near Union Square, Manhattan, New York City.
 The first was a Broadway theatre that opened in 1870, was converted into a cinema in 1921 and closed in 1936.
 The second was an Off-Broadway theatre that opened in 1985 and closed in 2016.

 58 East 14th Street

 The first theatre with this name in New York City was located at 58 East 14th Street.
 It opened in 1870 and played a mixture of plays and operettas.
 It staged Oscar Wilde's first play, Vera; or, The Nihilists.
-After 1883, it hosted vaudeville as part of the Keith-Albee-Orpheum circuit.
+After 1883, it hosted vaudeville as part of the B. F. Keith Circuit and Keith-Albee-Orpheum circuit.
 In 1921, it was renamed the Acme Theatre and converted into a cinema that eventually showed Soviet films and closed in 1936.
 The original structure was revealed during a November 1992 demolition of Union Square between 4th Avenue & Broadway, and was finally demolished in December.
-Today this is the location of Virgin Entertainment.
+Today the site is a flagship branch of Citibank.